Dasharo/docs/docs/unified/novacustom/building-manual.md

 ## Intro

 This guide shows how to build Dasharo firmware for NovaCustom devices.
+It contains two components:

+- BIOS firmware,
+- EC firmware.

 ## Requirements